3DPrintDemon/Demon_Essentials_Voron_2.4_Edition/README.md

 Not only that but it will choose the correct settings for your chamber cooling system, & it will even check to see if you have filament loaded before starting a print! …We’ve all done that one haven’t we, be honest!!

-Also it can decide decide if your chamber needs to be heat soaked or not before the print starts!
+Also it can decide if your chamber needs to be heat soaked or not before the print starts!
 This is fantastic for saving time, money & electricity between back-to-back prints where the system doesn’t require heat soaking as it’s already up to temperature!!

 You have all this plus step by step adaptive on screen messages on any Mainsail web interface & KlipperScreen system so you know exactly what your machine is deciding to do at any time!
 Some macros can be customised by changing the settings in the macro button options before you manually call the macro in the Mainsail or KlipperScreen interfaces!